prashant0493/PyTraining/README.md

-# ✍🏻 📒 Syllabus of Python development course📒✍🏻
+# Syllabus of Python development course